 Business succession planning is crucial to ensure continuity and minimise the risk of disputes.
-Succession planning will mean different things to different businesses.

-If a business is owned by people who are not related, it may mean putting in place a buy sell agreement.
-This ensures ownership is passed to the continuing owner if one owner retires, dies, becomes critically ill, or can no longer work.
+If a business is owned by people who are not related, a business succession plan may involve putting in place a buy sell agreement.
+This will ensure that ownership is passed to the continuing owners if one owner retires, dies, becomes critically ill, or can no longer work.
 The agreement should fairly compensate the exiting owner and their family.

-In a family business, it might mean transitioning ownership to the next generation through a Will or deed of family arrangement in a way that minimises conflict within the family.
+In a family business context, succession planning might mean transitioning ownership to the next generation through a Will or deed of family arrangement in a way that minimises conflict within the family.

-For trust structures, it is critical to ensure that control is passed on to the right person and that the trust is structured to benefit the intended people if the controller of the trust dies.
+For trust structures, it is critical to ensure that control of the trust is passed on to the right person and that the trust is structured to benefit the intended people if the controller of the trust dies.